NewtonScript/newtonscript.github.com/CONTRIBUTING.md

 You will need the following to contribute:

 * A [GitHub](http://github.com) account for submitting pull requests
+* A familiarity with HTML5
-* A familiarity with HTML5, CSS3 experience is a plus
+* Experience with CSS3 is a plus

 ## Making Changes